natcap/invest.users-guide/source/getting_started.rst

 	- Time required: Low to Medium, depending on size and complexity of the input data, and which model is being run.
 More time is required for high-resolution data and/or large areas of interest.
 7. **Examine model results**
 	- Critically examine the results in a GIS - do the patterns and values make sense?
-	- Unexplained patterns or abnormally high values might indicate problems with the input data.
+	- Unexplained patterns or abnormally high or low values might indicate problems with the input data.
 	- Time requirement: Low to Medium.
 8. **Calibrate the model**
 	- Optional, not necessarily required for a high-level screening analysis and/or if field data is not available for validation.